VictorLuo920/dating-sim-game/README.md

 ### Game Description
 A dating simulation in which a player must choose from a selection of multiple choice responses in reaction to situational prompts in order to reach a desired "Good Ending" and avoid the "Bad Ending."
 In more complicated dating simulations, multiple brancing narratives and measuring of scores are tweaked with (but I haven't figured out how I want to tweak it yet)

+### Product Pitch
+A short 4-20 second mobile ad experience on Grindr that simulates the conversation after a random encounter and links viewers to resources for mental health, relationship counseling, etc.

 ### Psuedocode
 ```
 1) Define required constants